Post-glacial rebound: Discovery

+With rugged Svalbard, terraced shorelines would have been one indication.
+In the similarly rising northern Baltic, changing, expanding sea shores should have been a known long term feature made aware to major naval chart makers of the 1700's, and local trends might explain the statement as an example of a sea location where many common harbors were no longer able to be used by deep draft vessels yet without normal silting in places near rivers or shifting sand bars but instead often hard, bare rock important and commonly listed on maps as the dangers of grounding and difficulties in anchoring among these seabeds are well known.
+The most apparent situation is a common knowledge to military ship captains and with some degree in the similar merchant shipping fields for those areas.

+In 1865 Thomas Jamieson came up with a theory that the rise of land was connected with the ice age that had been first discovered in 1837.
+The theory was accepted after investigations by Gerard De Geer of old shorelines in Scandinavia published in 1890.

 Legal implications

 In areas where the rising of land is seen, it is necessary to define the exact limits of property.
 In Finland, the "new land" is legally the property of the owner of the water area, not any land owners on the shore.
 Therefore, if the owner of the land wishes to build a pier over the "new land", they need the permission of the owner of the (former) water area.
 The landowner of the shore may redeem the new land at market price.
 Usually the owner of the water area is the partition unit of the landowners of the shores, a collective holding corporation.

 Formulation: sea-level equation

 The sea-level equation (SLE) is a linear integral equation that describes the sea-level variations associated with the PGR.